aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Tuning/Memory Management/Memory_Management_-_Memory_Bi2.rst

 When AIMMS requests a block of memory smaller than **Memory Bin Limit** bytes for the first time, a block of memory with the size
 **Memory Bin Allocation Size** bytes will be allocated (within AIMMS this is called a Large Block).
-This Large Block will be subdivided into smaller Bins, each with size Memory Bin Size.
+This Large Block will be subdivided into smaller Bins, each with size **Memory Bin Size**.
 At this first memory request the first Bin will also be subdivided;
 it will be divided into a series of so-called Small Blocks.
-All Small Blocks within a single Bin have the same size, which is determined by the amount of memory requested and the setting of the option Memory Bin Resolution.
+All Small Blocks within a single Bin have the same size, which is determined by the amount of memory requested and the setting of this option.

 Possible values are: